 Often thought of as the 'Butterfly Bush', Buddleja are one of the best summer flowering plants for bees.
 The large masses of conical blooms are always covered with all sorts of pollinating insects!
 If you haven't got room in your garden for a larger variety of Buddleja, such as Buddleja davidii 'Black Knight', then our own bred Buddleja 'Buzz™ ' varieties have been specially bred to remain compact, growing to just 4ft tall, and can also be kept in pots!

 Another variety which provides early season interest in the garden and also provides bees with an early source of nectar.
 Crab apples are covered with masses of flowers in March and April and are often admired as being one of the first trees to bloom in the spring; this makes them a perfect ornamental tree for any size garden.

 Wallflowers are known to flower virtually all year round.
 Small compact plants are high in nectar content and are perfect for growing in smaller gardens.
 Usually grown in mixed colours for a cheerful looking display, especially in the early months of spring, these tough plants are also perfect for a beginner gardener.

 Many dahlias that have been bred to have large double flowers which effectively 'shut out' bees as there are far too many petals in the way for them to get to the pollen and nectar.
 The single flowered varieties, such as Dahlia 'Mystic Illusion' have the open flowers that bees simply love and can fly to and from as they collect their food!
 These cheery blooms are among the best autumn flowers for bees.

-While there are plenty of other plants that bees will love coming to collect their nectar from in your garden, the above is a guide to get you started!
+While there are plenty of other plants that bees will love in your garden, the above is a guide to get you started!
 Visit our hub page to learn more about plants for pollinators, including guidance on attracting butterflies, how to plant a wildflower meadow and much more.